jpsarkar/Reverse_geo_coding/README.md

 Data file: Sample data file contains latitude and longitude.

-Solution: We have applied open API from open street map.
+Solution: I have applied open API from open street map.
 The program is written in python.

 Prerequisite: